NormallyGaussian/dotfiles/README.md

 # Neovim Configuration

-A complete Neovim setup with LSP support for Python, Rust, and Java, along with file navigation, fuzzy finding, and modern UI.
+A complete Neovim setup with LSP support for Lua, Python, Rust, and Java, along with terminal integration, diagnostics, git integration, file navigation, fuzzy finding, and modern UI.

 ## Features